When you were a small child, your parents taught you to count

 the width and height of an image:

-DrRacket draws results when they are images.
-But a BSL program deals with
+interactions area.
+But otherwise, a BSL program deals with

 images as data that is just like numbers.
 In particular, BSL has

-operations for combining images just like it has operations for adding
+operations for combining images in the same way that it has operations for adding

 numbers or appending strings:

-the grid on the empty scene so that you can see where exactly the green
+grid.
+We superimpose the grid on the empty scene so that you can see where

 As you can see from this image, the origin (or (0,0)) is in the upper-left